3 Sources

 Copy Link

-Aravind Srinivas, CEO of Perplexity AI, has ignited controversy by suggesting workers should embrace AI layoffs rather than fear them.
-Speaking on the All-In podcast during Nvidia's GTC event last week, Srinivas argued that AI-driven job displacement could liberate people from careers they never enjoyed in the first place
+Aravind Srinivas, CEO of Perplexity AI, has ignited fierce debate after claiming that AI layoffs should be welcomed rather than feared.
+Speaking on the All-In podcast during Nvidia GTC last week, Srinivas argued that AI-driven job displacement frees workers from careers they never enjoyed in the first place.
+"The reality is most people don't enjoy their jobs," he said, suggesting that losing employment to artificial intelligence creates opportunities to launch AI-powered ventures

 1

 .
-His comments come as more than 101,000 workers in the U.S. have lost their jobs to AI-linked workforce reductions since February 2025, according to data from the Alliance for Secure AI1
+His comments come as the impact of AI on the job market intensifies, with more than 101,000 AI-linked job losses recorded in the U.S. since February 2025, according to data from the Alliance for Secure AI1

 .